robtar94/appointment-app/README.md

 # Appointment Booking API Project

 This project was created during an internal training organized by my employer.
+Later rewritten and extended by me.

 ## Table of Contents